 Adani Green Energy Limited (the "Company” or "AGEL') is a public company domiciled in India and is incorporated under the provisions of the Companies Act, 2013 (CIN: L40106GJ2015PLC082007).
 Its shares are listed on two recognized stock exchanges in India having its registered office at "Adani Corporate House”, Shantigram, Near Vaishno Devi Circle, S. G. Highway, Khodiyar, Ahmedabad-382421, Gujarat, India.

-The Company, together with its subsidiaries currently has multiple power projects located at various locations with a combined installed and commissioned capacity of 10,934 MW as at March 31, 2024.
+The Company, together with its subsidiaries currently has multiple power projects located at various locations with a combined installed and commissioned capacity of 19,294 MW as at 31st March, 2026.
 The Company, together with its subsidiaries including step down subsidiaries sells renewable power generated from these projects under a combination of long term Power Purchase Agreements ("PPA”) and on merchant basis.

-As at March 31, 2024, S. B. Adani Family Trust ("SBAFT”) together with entities controlled by it, has the ability to control the Company.
+As at 31st March, 2026, S. B. Adani Family Trust ("SBAFT”) together with entities controlled by it, has the ability to control the Company.
 The Company gets synergetic benefit of the integrated value chain of Adani Group.

-2. Basis of Preparation and presentation
+2. Statement of Compliance and Basis of Preparation

-The financial statements of the Company have been prepared in accordance with Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended) read with section 133 of Companies Act, 2013 and presentation requirements of Division II of schedule III to the Companies Act, 2013 (as amended).
-The Financial Statements have been prepared on the historical cost basis except for the following financial assets and liabilities which have
+The Standalone financial statements of the Company have been prepared in accordance with Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended) read with section 133 of Companies Act, 2013 and presentation requirements

 i.
 Derivative Financial Instruments